StarryTony/Build-Latex-Projects/README.md

     - Foldable menu;
     - Customisable theme;
     - Quickly install missing packages using the `tlmgr` tool provided by the MacTex;
-    - Can easily expand new functions / configurations.
+    - Can easily expand with new functions / configurations.

 ## Screenshot